Paul Goldschmidt Player Props: Cardinals vs. Twins

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .833, fueled by an OBP of .368 to go with a slugging percentage of .464.
-All three of those stats are best among St. Louis hitters this season.

-- Among qualifying hitters in MLB, his batting average ranks 24th, his on-base percentage ranks 22nd, and he is 46th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 24th, and he is 48th in the league in slugging.

-- In 66.3% of his 104 games this season, Goldschmidt has picked up at least one hit.
-He's also had 36 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.